JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 <iframe src="\interactive plots\plotly-example.html" width="700" height="600" frameBorder="0"></iframe>

 In the above plot, we constructed a two-dimensional histogram contour for a dataset containing thousands of diamonds.
-The plot looks at two key variables (cut and clarity), and looks to depict their joint distribution over the entire dataset.
+The plot focuses on two key variables (cut and clarity), and looks to depict their joint distribution over the entire dataset.

 A quick glance at this map might remind you of a contour map of a mountain, with a peak of 4500 at the point (Ideal, VS2).
-If you have good spatial awareness, you should be able to visualize the entire three-dimensional mountain, which corresponds to the joint probability distribution.
+If you have good spatial awareness, you should be able to visualize the entire three-dimensional mountain, which corresponds, in structure, to the joint probability distribution.

-We could represent this information with a table, but the contour plot, in my opinion, does a way better job of showing the structure of the distribution.
+We could represent this information with a table, but the contour plot, in my opinion, does a way better job of bringing the distribution to life.

 Note that about half of the code is for styling the hover effect.
 The dirty work is done with just a few lines.

 ## Highcharter

-<a href = "https://jkunst.com/highcharter/">Highcharter</a> is a <a href = "https://en.wikipedia.org/wiki/Wrapper_function">wrapper</a> for <a href = "https://www.highcharts.com/">Highcharts.js</a>, a commonly-used JavaScript visualization library.
+The next library we'll look at is <a href = "https://jkunst.com/highcharter/">Highcharter</a>, which is a <a href = "https://en.wikipedia.org/wiki/Wrapper_function">wrapper</a> for <a href = "https://www.highcharts.com/">Highcharts.js</a>, a commonly-used JavaScript visualization library.

-The package can be used to create an assortment of line charts, scatterplots, bar charts, heatmaps, treemaps, etc., and it's really useful whenever you want to compare subgroups of a dataset.
+The package can be used to create an assortment of line charts, scatterplots, bar charts, heatmaps, treemaps, etc., and it's really useful whenever you want to compare sub-groups of a dataset.

 ### Installation